aome510/aome510.github.io/content/posts/TIL.md

 title: "TIL"
 draft: false
 author: "AOME"
-description: "My own collection of TILs"
+description: "My own collection of tech-related TILs"
 showtoc: true
 ---

 This is a collection of **T**oday **I** **L**earned(s) inspired by [TIL](https://github.com/jbranchaud/til).

 The **TIL** collection is a place where I wrote down things that I learn everyday.
-It also serves as a small wikipedia for future references and learning.
+It also serves as my own small Wiki for future references and learning.

 ## General Programming